Muminur/smartlinks/docker/README.md

 # Docker Configuration Guide

-This directory contains all Docker-related configuration files for the TinyURL Clone project.
+This directory contains all Docker-related configuration files for the Shortlinks project.

 ## Directory Structure